Are you a finance manager or controller and struggling due to a lack of effective supplier invoice approval workflow?

 Why it is important?

-Electronic invoices not only reduces the error from an invoice matching perspective, but it also reduces the data entry burden on the A/P team
+Electronic invoices not only reduces the error from an invoice matching perspective but also reduces the data entry burden on the A/P team

 How to measure it?